MrTango/rispy/README.rst

 =======================

 It reads RIS files and provides Python dictionaries via a generator.
-This works also for very larg ris files.
+This works also for very larg RIS files.

 Usage